-We collect here our favorite restaurants to eat in the city while your trip or stay in one of the most vibrant cities of Europe.
+We have collected here our favorite restaurants to eat in the city during your trip or stay in one of the most vibrant cities of Europe.
+Explore the coolest restaurants in London, catering to various budgets.

 You will be able to eat from £10 to £20.